Guise Brittan: Political ambitions

 The nominations for the town and country electorates were held together on Tuesday, 16 August.
 The hustings were erected in front of the Land Office (these days the site of Our City).
 The three candidates for the Christchurch Country electorate spoke first, with Stuart-Wortley and Wakefield winning the show of hand, and Brittan visibly offended, but demanding a poll.
 Sewell was proposed by John Hall, and seconded by postmaster and storekeeper Charles Wellington Bishop.
 Fooks was proposed by Joshua Charles Porter (a lawyer; later Mayor of Kaiapoi), and seconded by the publican Michael Hart.
 Whilst Sewell's speech was well received, Fooks was laughed at and interrupted (Sewell said that Fooks did him "more service than [he] could have done [him]self").
 The show of hands was in favour of Sewell; no more than five hands were raised in support of Fooks.

 The election in the town electorate was held on Saturday, 20 August, between 9 am and 4 pm.
 The method of voting at the time was that an elector would tell the returning officer his choice of candidate.
 As this happened in public, a tally of the votes could be kept, and Fooks was initially ahead, but within an hour, Sewell passed him.
 The result was 61 votes to 34 for Sewell, who was thus declared elected.

 The election in the country electorate was held one week later, on 27 August, in the same place and with another polling station in Lyttelton.
 In both locations, Brittan came a distant last.
 There were rumours at the time that Stuart-Wortley was under age; to be eligible to vote or to be elected, one had to 21 years of age.
 According to Burke's Peerage, he was not of full age, but the family lawyer confirmed that he was.
-These days, we know that Burke's Peerage had it right and Stuart-Wortley was only 20 years and 7 months old at the time of his election.